Multinational Force and Observers: Sinai peacekeeping zones

 In addition there are thirty smaller sites at various points within Zone C. One remote observation post (OP 3-11) is located offshore on Tiran Island, requiring resupply by air or sea.

 Zone C

 Zone C is subdivided into sectors, each controlled by a Sector Control Center.
-The sectors are numbered from north to south and assigned:
+The sectors are numbered from north to south, with an infantry battalion assigned to a pair of consecutively numbered sectors: